-in paragraph 8A.4.5.2 in respect the applicable objectives.
-We do not of Independent Members. believe any of the other proposals Again, the rota system does not better meet the objectives.
-WACM 6 seem to make sense in this context. is the best option.
-UK Power UK Power Reserve believes that the Yes, UKPR considers the We note that in the event that Reserve original proposal best facilitates the proposed implementation the original proposal is not Applicable CUSC Objectives. approach to be suitable. deemed to best facilitate the The proposal sets out a number of It is vital that the objectives, UKPR has a initiatives to increase the recommended timeframes preference amongst the various transparency and fairness of the outlined in the workgroup workgroup alternatives - WACM process to elect CUSC Panel report are adhered to in Members.
-In doing so, it prevents order for the necessary 2 (previously listed as UKPR certain parties from holding a CUSC governance alternative 7) disproportionate influence over the changes to be made election of Panel Members and we ahead of the 2019 CUSC We believe that this WACM, envisage will lead to a more diverse Panel elections. when compared to the other and representative panel. alternatives submitted, best Firstly, through registering multiple addresses the primary defects of subsidiary enterprises as the panel and will ultimately CUSC signatories, some ultimate enhance the independence and parent companies have been able to secure a significant number of votes diversity of panel members, as in the CUSC Panel election (one well as ensure wider CUSC signatory can cast one vote). engagement from CUSC This has created a disproportionate level of influence for a select few. signatories.
-The proposed grouping of subsidiaries within a single CUSC 'parent company group', along with the limited voting allocation - up to a maximum of 4 (taking into account the multiple distinct roles that CUSC parties operate under) provides a more fitting mechanism than current arrangements and better represents the makeup of the CUSC and its signatories.
-This approach also aligns with the BSC approach of limiting votes for one party to two commensurate with the number of BSC party roles (generator and supplier).
-UKPR also hopes and expects that engagement will be improved amongst smaller parties, who will know that their CUSC Panel votes will count towards a greater percentage of the overall total.
-It is also crucial that the CUSC panel voting process is transparent, fair and representative of the views of the wider industry.
-Therefore, to ensure that the optimum consumer outcomes are reached, UKPR considers it necessary for independent Panel members to join with those that are elected.
+We note that in the event that the original proposal is not deemed to best facilitate the objectives, UKPR has a preference amongst the various workgroup alternatives - WACM 2 (previously listed as UKPR alternative 7)

+We believe that this WACM, when compared to the other alternatives submitted, best addresses the primary defects of the panel and will ultimately enhance the independence and diversity of panel members, as well as ensure wider engagement from CUSC signatories.

+that the optimum consumer outcomes are reached.
+UKPR considers it necessary for independent Panel members to join with those that are elected.
 The proposal addresses this need via the independent CUSC Panel member model whereby paid independent members are selected to fill any perceived knowledge and experience gaps in the CUSC Panel membership following the CUSC Panel Election.
 Again, this approach falls in line with the BSC approach of appointing two independent members to the panel.
 Furthermore, the current approach of selecting alternate Panel Members is questionable in view of transparency and impartiality, given that Panel members can select alternate members themselves.
 The introduction of a rota system to select alternates will ensure that neutrality is always maintained: increasing the level of trust in the process.
 In addition, the proposed limit on consecutive terms served increases the likelihood of securing a wider range of views and backgrounds on the CUSC Panel and will aid in building a wider base of industry expertise by developing a broader group of individuals with experience of serving on the CUSC Panel.
 Finally, the proposed changes to the nomination and voting process under Section 8A will further increase the level of transparency - as well as trust- in the voting process.
 The confirmation of voting groups in advance will provide assurance that the correct number of votes are being allocated to each party.
-Furthermore the requirement to publish voting numbers for each CUSC candidate will allow CUSC parties to understand how many votes may be required to secure a place for their preferred candidate on the panel.
-This may also increase voting participation. participation.
-National Grid Electricity System Operator We previously supported the original proposal, but we believe the risk of not having adequate numbers and/or experience on the Panel in future as the result of the proposed limit on panel member tenure has not been suitably resolved and so remains a material concern.
-On balance, however, we believe there are merits in all other components of the original proposal and as such we support Yes.
-We have no further comments at this stage.
+Furtherrmore the requirement to publish voting numbers for each CUSC candidate will allow CUSC parties to understand how many votes may be required to secure a place for their preferred candidate on the panel.
+This may also increase voting participation.
+Yes.
+National Grid We previously supported the original We have no further comments at Electricity System proposal, but we believe the risk of this stage. not having adequate numbers and/or Operator experience on the Panel in future as the result of the proposed limit on